Christianity in Bangladesh: History

-The introduction and development of Christianity in the Indian subcontinent can be traced back to several periods, with the help of several countries and denominations.
-The earliest connection to Christianity can be linked back to the arrival of the Apostle Thomas to the Malabar Coast during the first century, in 52 A.D.
-In addition, the Apostle had managed to convert several thousands of Hindu Brahmins, as they were "attracted" to the lifestyle and were "impressed" by Jesus' sacrifice.
+The introduction and development of Christianity in South Asia can be traced back to several periods, with the help of several countries and denominations.
+The earliest connection to Christianity has traditionally been linked back to the arrival of the Apostle Thomas to the Malabar Coast during the first century, in 52 A.D.
+According to tradition, the Apostle had managed to convert several thousands of Hindu Brahmins, as they were "attracted" to the lifestyle and were "impressed" by Jesus' sacrifice.

 Christianity did not have a presence in Bangladesh until the arrival of the Portuguese in 1510 with individuals like Alfonso de Albuquerque and Portuguese missionaries.
 Albuquerque attempted to spread Christianity by encouraging inter-marriage with native Bengali women, therefore their descendants were the first generations of Christians.
 By 1514, the Portuguese had obtained the right to preach Christianity in Bengal, thanks to the agreement between the Catholic Pope and the King of Portugal.